carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

-There are some programs capable of clustering BGCs in GCFs, _e.g._[ ClusterFinder](https://github.com/petercim/ClusterFinder) and [DeepBGC](https://github.com/Merck/deepbgc). `BiG-SLICE` is a software that has been [designed](https://academic.oup.com/gigascience/article/10/1/giaa154/6092777) to do this work in less time even when dealing with large datasets (1.2 million BGCs).
+There are some programs capable of clustering BGCs in GCFs, _e.g._[ ClusterFinder](https://github.com/petercim/ClusterFinder) and [DeepBGC](https://github.com/Merck/deepbgc). `BiG-SLICE` is a software that has been [designed](https://academic.oup.com/gigascience/article/10/1/giaa154/6092777) to do this work in less time, even when dealing with large datasets (1.2 million BGCs).
 This characteristic makes it a good tool to compare the metabolic diversity of several bacterial lineages.

 ### The input for BiG-SLiCE

-First of all, let's activate the conda environment where `BiG-SLiCE` has been installed and all the softwares required for its usage:
+Firstly, activate the conda environment, where `BiG-SLiCE` has been installed as well as all the softwares required for its usage:

 ~~~
 $ conda activate GenomeMining_Global